 One guy did come out to his parents in 2014.
 When I asked him how it went, he told me his mother had cried a river.
 But thankfully, she accepted him for who he was and eventually became a pillar of support for him.

 You need that when you have the misfortune of being gay in Jamaica.

 The Most Homophobic Country on Earth

 For those of you who don’t understand how this could be any worse than being gay somewhere else, let me put things into perspective for you.

 While Jamaica is known for beautiful beaches, friendly people, and chill music, Jamaica has also developed a reputation for being the most homophobic country on Earth.

 While good old Bob sang a great deal about “One Love”, few people have put that into practice.
 In fact, reggae itself has become a vehicle for homophobic ideologies.
-Not only do artists condemn the LGBT community, but they also condone maiming and killing them.
+Not only do artists condemn the LGBTQ community, but they also condone maiming and killing them.

-This has led to music bans around the world for Jamaican artists like Buju Banton, Bounty Killer, Beenie Man, Bobo Ashanti, Sizzla, Capleton, Elephant Man, T.O.K., Bounty Killa and Vybz Kartel.
+This has led to music bans around the world for Jamaican artists like Buju Banton, Bounty Killer, Beenie Man, Bobo Ashanti, Sizzla, Capleton, Elephant Man, T.O.K., Bounty Killa, and Vybz Kartel.